lywedo/GIST-Editor/README.md

 - **VS Code**: Version 1.104.0 or higher
 - **GitHub Account**: Free account works perfectly
 - **Internet**: Required for syncing with GitHub
+- **WSL Support**: ✅ Fully compatible with WSL (Windows Subsystem for Linux)
+  - Automatically converts Windows paths to WSL paths for drag-and-drop
+  - Drag images from Windows Explorer when running VS Code in WSL

 ---